lazarusbradley/Every-Dollar-Transaction-Converter/README.md

 * Copy paste the transaction data into this file (transactions.txt), and save this file.

 * [PROCESSING RAW TRANSACTION TEXT INTO CSV]
 * Now, run the Java file.
 (You will need Java installed.
-You can run it through the command line I guess, but I just used JGrasp to run it through there).
+You can run it through the command line I guess, but I just used JGrasp to run it through there.
+JGrasp can be downloaded here: https://spider.eng.auburn.edu/user-cgi/grasp/grasp.pl?;dl=download_jgrasp.html.
+Install JGrasp, open the Java file using JGrasp, and click the icon with the running person).
-* You should now have a CSV file with all your transactions logged in it.
+* You should now have a CSV file with all your transactions logged in it in the same folder as the Java file and the transactions.txt file.